madewithlove/music-fns/README.md

 #### + `isDiatonic(scale, [options]):boolean`

-Returns `true` if the scale is diatonic (5 tones where and 2 semitones, where the semitones are separated at least 2 steps from each other).
+Returns `true` if the scale is diatonic (5 tones & 2 semitones, where the semitones are separated at least 2 steps from each other).

 ```js
 import { isDiatonic } from 'music-fns';